 Want to know how to say “goodbye” in French?
 Learning how to say farewell in French is a good way to end your conversations naturally in the French language.
 Below, you’ll learn how to say “goodbye” in French as well as other expressions to use when parting ways with native speakers.
+Want to learn more words and phrases in French?
+Try Drops!

 In French, au revoir is a common way you’ll hear people say “goodbye” in French and its acceptable in most situations--both formal and informal.
 Literally, it means “until we see each other again.”